Find Schools

 • Rebar Bender

-In the United States, there were 20,100 jobs for Reinforcing Iron and Rebar Worker in 2016.
+There were about 20,100 jobs for Reinforcing Iron and Rebar Worker in 2016 (in the United States).
 New jobs are being produced at a rate of 11.9% which is above the national average.
 The Bureau of Labor Statistics predicts 2,400 new jobs for Reinforcing Iron and Rebar Worker by 2026.
-Due to new job openings and attrition, there will be an average of 2,400 job openings in this field each year.
+The BLS estimates 2,400 yearly job openings in this field.

 undefined